core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Exceptionally, and only after the security implications have been very well considered and understood, some applications may rely on a limited use of the NoSec mode, when performing specific, well-defined steps that are proven to not require security or to not be able to attain it.

 For example, early link-local discovery of devices and resources as part of an onboarding protocol is a typical use case where the NoSec mode or equivalent unsecured mode is used.
 In such a discovery step, there may be a querying device that needs to discover nearby devices capable of helping it with the network onboarding process.
-But there are no mutual security relations configured on the querying device and its neighbor devices at the time it performs the early discovery.
-These relations are configured later in the process based on secure device identities.
+But there are no mutual security relationships configured on the querying device and its neighbor devices at the time it performs the early discovery.
+These relationships are configured later in the process based on secure device identities.
 Alternatively, a new device to be onboarded may wait for advertisements of nearby devices able to help it do the network onboarding process.
-Also in this case, these messages cannot be secured initially because the new device does not yet have any security relation configured with devices that are already a member of the network.
+Also in this case, these messages cannot be secured initially because the new device does not yet have any security relationship configured with devices that are already a member of the network.
 See {{I-D.ietf-anima-constrained-voucher}} for an example of an onboarding protocol that can use CoAP multicast for early link-local discovery.

 As a further example, the NoSec mode may be useful in simple applications that neither involve nor may have an impact on sensitive data and personal information.
 These include, e.g., read-only temperature sensors deployed in an environment where a client reads temperature values but does not use this data to control actuators or to perform other automated actions.